 Steven Anthony Rhone Jr. Memorial Fund

 Steven was only 19 years old when he was killed on June 2, 2007 by a hit-and-run drunk driver while simply attempting to cross the street.
 His family and friends offer this scholarship as a way to have his legacy of a positive spirit and love of life live on.
 We hope to help other students move towards positive, productive futures as contributing members of our society.
-The memorial fund sponsors ICDC registration scholarships for Public Relations Event teams, and four $500 chapter scholarships based on financial need.
+The memorial fund sponsors ICDC registration scholarships and four $500 chapter scholarships based on financial need.